sivy/monkinetic-2020-content/posts/2013-08-07-sqlalchemy-property-exists-on-mapper.md

----
-Title: "SqlAlchemy Relationship Error: 'property of that name exists on mapper'"
+title: 'SqlAlchemy Relationship Error: ''property of that name exists on mapper'''
-layout: post
 ---
 ### The Setup

 I'm writing a web app in python with [Flask](http://flask.pocoo.org) and [SqlAlchemy](sqlalchemy.org) with MySQL.